Every professional displayed on Counselling Directory has been independently

 The need to share and connect through our experiences and life story is human nature; I can listen to what it is you need to share, to hear the thoughts and feelings that are troubling you.
 It may be that your anxiety feels higher at this time, that you are feeling overwhelmed and finding it hard to cope with life.
-Maybe you have experienced loss and life feels so different and difficult; it may be that you want to make sense of your relationships, feel less distress and relieve anxiety.
+Maybe you have experienced loss and life feels so different and difficult; it may be that you want to make sense of yourself, of your relationships, to feel less distress and relieve anxiety.
 Whatever life is like for you, I can listen and together we can understand what you need from therapy and that becomes our focus.
 Your individuality and particular issues are held in the space, that is for you to bring and express in a way, and at a pace, that feels right for you.
 All of you is welcome, I believe every person is beautiful in the light of their own meaning.
 Please read further down about how counselling can help.

 I recognise that choosing a counsellor isn’t easy and maybe you have previous therapy experiences that are steering you, or maybe this is the first time, the first step you are taking to find a therapist, the first time thinking about what you would want in a counsellor.
 Connecting with what you need and want, as you take this step, at this time, is not necessarily easy either.
 If I am the first or if I am in a line of counsellors that you have contacted, please take hope that you are moving towards meeting those needs and keep going in your search.
 I offer a space for you to share and think about your needs, to think together about what felt helpful and unhelpful from any previous experiences of therapy, or from what you know about counselling.
 This may help you in finding meaningful connection and the right support for you now.